LESBIAN, GAY, BISEXUAL, TRANSGENDER (LGBT) DOMESTIC ABUSE AND SEXUAL ASSAULT RESOURCES

 When a lesbian, gay, bisexual or transgender (LGBT) person is abusive to his or her partner, we often do not recognize it as domestic violence because of false expectations that men should be able to defend themselves and stereotypes that all women are safe, or that both partners are equally abusive.

 The truth is that domestic abuse is a serious problem and can occur in any relationship.
-An individual's size, strength, politics or personality does not determine whether he or she can be abused or be an abuser.
-As with heterosexual domestic abuse, domestic abuse in the gay community cuts across all class and race lines.
+An individual's size, strength, faith, politics or personality does not determine whether he or she can be abused or be an abuser.
+As with heterosexual domestic abuse, domestic abuse in the gay community cuts across all class, faith and race lines.

 Finding safety and support may be difficult for the victim of LGBT partner violence or sexual assault.
 Abusers have the additional power of threatening to expose their partners if their partners are not “out” to their families or employers.
 A lesbian batterer may work as a battered women's advocate and have easy access to shelters.
 Gay men may not be taken seriously by police or judges who assume their conflict is mutual combat rather than a pattern of abuse.
 Transgender victims often confront prejudice from police and others based on their appearance.